reliablerascal/fl-legislation-etl/README.md

 # Development workplan
 Following are some data pipeline maintenance tasks:
+* Add data dictionary for app #3
+* Automate mechanism in p_legislators to flag legislators in who leave mid-term: Hawkins (House 35) and Fernandez-Barquin (House 118)- these are currently hard-coded
-* Add documentation for all calculated fields in p_* layer (see first and last sections of 03_transform)
+* Improve documentation for all calculated fields in p_* layer (see first and last sections of 03_transform)
 * Continue reconciling recordcounts and account for all disparities between tables/ calculation data frames
 * Improve data integrity by reviewing/updating data types
 * Include alternate partisanship metrics (including [nominate](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)))